The 6th Avenue on-ramp will NOT close on March 18. A new closure date will be announced.

-Exact timelines have not been finalized, but during part of the project there will be closures of the ramps at 6th and 7th and of the southbound Delta Highway ramp to I-105 westbound and the I-105 ramps at 6th and 7th.
+Exact timelines are under review, but during part of the project there will be closures of the ramps at 6th and 7th and of the southbound Delta Highway ramp to I-105 westbound and the I-105 ramps at 6th and 7th.
 Notice of closures will be given well in advance.

 Several two week closures of the Washington/Jefferson Street Park, including the restrooms, are planned.
 Otherwise, the park and restrooms will remain open during construction.
 The park cannot be closed between June 1 and September 1, or December 27 - January 3, unless there is an emergency need.